Aarushkashyap/Cal-C-2.0/README.md

 ## Usage

 1. **Calculator**: Use the calculator interface to perform calculations.
 The buttons support both mouse and keyboard inputs.
+2. **Converter**: Use the converter interface to perform conversions between various measurement units.
+The buttons support both mouse and keyboard inputs.
-2. **Theme Switcher**: Click the theme switcher button to toggle between light and dark modes.
+3. **Theme Switcher**: Click the theme switcher button to toggle between light and dark modes.
-3. **Feature Switcher**: Use the feature switcher to toggle between the calculator and other features (such as a converter) as they are implemented.
+4. **Feature Switcher**: Use the feature switcher to toggle between the calculator and a converter.

 ## Code Overview